Zera Yacob Amha Selassie: Biography

 Zera Yacob attended Eton College and graduated from Exeter College, Oxford and Sandhurst.
 He was named Acting Crown Prince and heir presumptive to the Imperial throne of Ethiopia in 1974 by his grandfather, Emperor Haile Selassie, following his father's stroke a year earlier.

 After the fall of the Ethiopian monarchy, Zera Yacob completed his studies at Oxford in the 1970s and worked briefly as a banker in the United States.
 He then moved to London and was married to Princess Nunu (née Getaneh), and later divorced.
-The marriage produced a daughter, Princess Lideta.
+They had one daughter.
 He was named heir apparent by his father, who assumed the title of Emperor-in-exile at that time in April 1989 in London.

 In 1992 he accompanied his father Amha Selassie to Virginia, United States, where his father had a medical check-up.
 However, his father suffered a stroke and Zera Yacob stayed for two years.
 He then applied for a visa following his father's death in 1997.
 He had returned to London, England, where he had settled in a modest home on the Isle of Dogs.

 Yacob has been the Executive Director of the Ethiopian Peace Foundation (EPF) since 2002.

-Crown Prince Zera Yacob is regarded as head of the Imperial Family of Ethiopia.
-He lives in Addis Ababa.